barn2plugins/document-library-lite/readme.txt

 If you want to list hundreds (or even thousands) of downloads on the same page, then we recommend upgrading to [Document Library Pro](https://barn2.com/wordpress-plugins/document-library-pro/https://barn2.com/kb/document-library-wordpress-documentation/#doc-library-shortcode/?utm_source=wporg&utm_medium=freeplugin&utm_campaign=freepluginwporg&utm_content=dlw-wporg).
 This comes with built-in lazy load and caching options which allow you to list an unlimited number of documents without any performance issues.

 = Can I make the document library private? =
-If you want a private WordPress file manager then we recommend using *Document Library for WordPress* with our other plugin, [Password Protected Categories](https://barn2.com/wordpress-plugins/password-protected-categories/https://barn2.com/kb/document-library-wordpress-documentation/#doc-library-shortcode/?utm_source=wporg&utm_medium=freeplugin&utm_campaign=freepluginwporg&utm_content=dlw-wporg).
+If you want a private WordPress file manager then we recommend using *Document Library Lite* with our other plugin, [Password Protected Categories](https://barn2.com/wordpress-plugins/password-protected-categories/https://barn2.com/kb/document-library-wordpress-documentation/#doc-library-shortcode/?utm_source=wporg&utm_medium=freeplugin&utm_campaign=freepluginwporg&utm_content=dlw-wporg).
 This lets you restrict access to any or all of your download categories.

 For example, you can make all the categories private, or show different categories to different people.